AdoptOpenJDK/openjdk-virtual-images/README.md

 Description
 ===========
 OpenJDK cookbook is intended to assist in creating a VM box for building OpenJDK from source code.
-Currently this chef recipe supports Ubuntu 12.04 only.
+Currently this chef recipe supports Ubuntu 12.04 only (Guest OS).

-More work needs to be done to bring to provide support to muliple OS.
+More work needs to be done to provide support to muliple OS.
 Please feel free to repot for errors/bugs, suggetion/improvements and will try to improve this recipe.

 Instructions below are only available for Linux and MacOS at the moment, but such a VM box can be built on any OS of choice that support the below programs and instructions.